Orientation and Advising

 Dropping a Course

-Students may drop full term courses through the 26th class day.
 The last day in each term for dropping a class is listed on the Academic Calendar.
-A student who wishes to drop any course on or before this date must follow the procedure prescribed by the registrar.
+A student who wishes to drop any course on or before this date must follow the procedure prescribed by the Office of the University Registrar.

 Drop/Add of Partial-Semester Courses

-Students adding or dropping classes lasting for shorter durations than the full semester and/or that begin after the opening of the semester may add or drop those classes any time prior to the first class meeting, but instructor’s permission may be required.
+Students adding or dropping classes lasting for shorter durations than the full semester and/or that begin after the opening of the semester may add or drop those classes any time prior to the first class meeting.
 The add and drop period for such classes is proportionate to the duration of the course.
 Consult with the Academic Services Calendar or the Office of the University Registrar for the enforced add and drop dates.

 Course Withdrawal

-Students may withdraw from one or more full term courses from the 27th class day until five days after interim grades are due.
-Students may withdraw from one or more half term courses from the 14th instructional day until the 22nd instructional day of each respective half of term.
-Intentions of course withdrawal (see details below) are due by 5pm on the respective last day for withdrawal.
+Students may withdraw from one or more full term courses from the day after the last day to drop a full term course until five days after interim grades are due.
+Students may withdraw from one or more half term courses from the day after the last day to drop until the 22nd instructional day of each respective half of term.
+Intentions of course withdrawal (see details below) are due by 11:59pm on the respective last day for withdrawal.
 The last day in each term for withdrawing from a course is listed on the Academic Services Calendar

-A "W" grade will be recorded on a student's transcript for any course withdrawal during this period.
-In order for a course withdrawal to be processed, a student must contact the Office of Academic Advising.
-The student must consult with his or her course instructor and faculty advisor.
-The instructor and faculty advisor must indicate that consultation has occurred, not that they necessarily approve of the student's decision.
+A grade of "W" will be recorded on a student's transcript for any course withdrawal during this period.
+Students must consult with their instructors and advisor.
 Once the Office of Academic Advising has received the required information, the Office of the University Registrar will process the course withdrawal.

 Independent Study, Individual Study, Directed Reading and Internships

-Such work is ordinarily reserved for junior and senior students in the undergraduate schools.
+Such work is ordinarily reserved for junior and senior students.
 Any student requesting approval for such a course must possess a cumulative grade point average of at least 2.0 in Wake Forest courses.
 All such course requests must be approved by the appropriate department.
 The academic requirements must be completed during the semester in which a student is enrolled.

 The number of credit hours the student registers for in an independent study, individual study, directed reading, or internship course may not be changed during the add period unless approved by the sponsoring faculty member.